 During non-COVID years, Great Falls Public Schools partners with Benefis Health Systems and Great Falls College MSU to offer students certificate programs for Certified Nursing Assistants and Emergency Medical Technicians.
 Students who meet age and national board exam requirements may then complete a nursing internship.
 Pictured here, prior to COVID, is a GFPS junior who is completing her job shadow as an EMT, prior to enrolling in the coursework necessary to earn her certification.
-The Montana Advanced Opportunities Act will provide financial assistance to pay for necessary coursework (not provided by Benefis and Great Falls College MSU can also be supported for students traveling to receive this experience.
+The Montana Advanced Opportunities Act will provide financial assistance to pay for necessary coursework (not provided by Benefis Health Care System) and national board exam fees.
+Mileage to Benefis and Great Falls College MSU can also be supported for students traveling to receive this experience.
 These classes are offered throughout the school year and during the summer.
 These opportunities are on hold until after the pandemic subsides.